Tauhoa: European settlement

 The Tauhoa block, together with the Hoteo block inland of it, together comprising 41400 acre, were purchased from the Māori chief Te Keene and others in March 1867.
 Land at Tauhoa was first offered for sale to settlers in 1868, but in 1875 some of the land was still being surveyed for future settlement.
 Some of the land occupied by settlers in the 1870s was abandoned in the 1880s.

 A tramway operated during the 1880s to bring kauri logs down to Te Pahi Stream, where sailing ships could take them away.
 The barque Mary Mildred was stranded and wrecked in the Tauhoa River with a load of kauri.
 The small steamer S.S.
 Mary Allen was built at Tauhoa and transported goods between Te Pahi Creek and the northern Wairoa River in the early 1880s.

 A Highway Board operated in the area from 1876 to 1906.
 A road north to Port Albert was described as "a good summer road" in 1880.
 By 1886, a route south to Kaukapakapa was complete and bridged, but was still impassable in winter.
 A small portion of the road at Tauhoa was metalled in 1899.
 In the late 1920s, the road from Tauhoa to the railway station at Hoteo was designated a highway, and metalled.
 Other roads in the area were mostly metalled by the mid-1930s.

 Gum-diggers were active in the area up before 1910.

+Tauhoa is a productive area for agriculture but historically fortunes were not so grand.
+Some settlers called the area around Linton Road 'Strugglers Gully'.

+Governance

+The Tauhoa Road District was formed 26 September 1867, it is not known when it began operation.
+It was dissolved c.1906–1911.

+Tauhoa was part of the Kourawhero/Tauhoa riding as part of Rodney County until 1989 when the county was replaced by the Rodney District Council.